There are many Americans who turn to alcohol to help with sleep problems. This begs the question, is it effective?

 Fluctuations of these hormones explain why some people may snack later at night or overeat closer to bedtime.
 Lack of sleep can also make an individual too fatigued to exercise, contributing to weight gain.

 Sleep deprivation also promotes insulin production in the body after eating.
 This causes spikes in blood sugar levels.
 Higher insulin levels promote fat storage and increase your risk of type 2 diabetes.

-The amount you sleep has an effect on the processes that allow your body to keep the heart and blood vessels healthy.
+The amount you sleep affects the processes that allow your body to keep the heart and blood vessels healthy.
 Sleep affects blood sugar levels, blood pressure, and inflammation levels.
-Inflammation is something that is associated with all disease.
+Inflammation is something that is associated with all diseases.
 Sleep also helps your body to repair and heal blood vessels and the heart itself.

 Those who don’t sleep enough are more likely to develop cardiovascular issues.
 In fact, a study conducted by the European Journal of Preventive Cardiology found that there was a link between insomnia and an increased risk of heart attack and stroke.

 Hormone production relies heavily on sleep.
 For adequate testosterone production, you need three hours of uninterrupted sleep.
 This is about the time in which a REM sleep episode will start.
 Waking up in the middle of a sleep cycle can affect hormone production.